Datttta/My_Notes/Solved problems.md

     -URL: about:config
     - browser.fullscreen.autohide true to false

+- Chromium bases browsers not showing the tabs in fullscreen:
+    - go to the <app>.desktop file
+    - change the exec line to <app> --ozone-platform=x11

 - "Failed to install the following packages.
 Manual intervention is required":
     - cd ~/.cache/yay/<name-of-package>
     - sha256sum <name-of-installer>